lidajav/School_District_Analysis/README.md

 ![School_summary](Resources/school_summary.png)

-The school summary was affected by a decrease in math score avaerage and increase in reading average.
+- The school summary was affected by also decrease in % passing math, reading and overall.

+**The New School summary for Thomas School**

+**The School Summary for Thomas School before removing grade 9**

 - The math score in Thomas school had a decrease but the reading score increased in Thomas High school compared to other schools.